 How to adjust cooking times for different temperatures.

-Step 1.
+STEP 1.
 Work out the percentage difference in temperature.

 Start Temperature / End Temp = % Difference.

-For example going from 400F (200C) to 450F (230C)
+For example going from start temp of 400F (200C) to end temp of 450F (230C)

 = 400 / 450 = 0.89 or 89%

-Step 2.
+STEP 2.
 Adjust Expected Time

 Multiply initial time by the % Difference

-Back to our example, if something takes 60 minutes at 400F (200C),
+Back to our example, if something takes 60 minutes at 400F (200C), it will take 60 minutes x 0.89 = 53 minutes at 450F (230C).

-Step 3.
+STEP 3.
 Add a safety margin

 This isn’t an exact science, and you don’t want to burn dinner, so I check earlier just to be sure.

-Common Examples of Different Temperatures – Fahrenheit
+RESOURCES: Common Examples of Different Oven Temperatures – Fahrenheit

 If starting time = 30 minutes